fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

 The column values that were not modified in the source are set to the values of the active records.
 In this example, for ID = 2, we didn’t get COL1 value from the source, so we set COL1 to “mno” (COL1 value of the active record in the destination).

-#### `upsert_files`
+#### `replace_files`
-For upsert files, the column values are inserted in the destiation table.
+Replace files is for upsert operations.
+For replace files, the column values are inserted in the destination table.
 This is the case where all column values are modified in the source, as per incoming batch.

 #### `delete_files`